+H) h v •

-D6.
-Name Data verification in data delivery Category Manifestation Weight 20% Question type Multiple choice (1 answer possible) Rationale This item examines the potential of the digital public service to provide information about the origin and integrity of the data, information and knowledge delivered against relevant interoperability specifications (like the eIDAS regulation).
+Data verification in data delivery

+This item examines the potential of the digital public service to provide information about the origin and integrity of the data, information and knowledge delivered against relevant interoperability specifications (like the eIDAS regulation).
 This is important from a quality control perspective but may also be a prerequisite step before other digital public services can consume and integrate the delivered data, information and knowledge.

 This item examines a technical behavioral interoperability manifestation that facilitates the digital public service to deliver data, information, knowledge towards its end users (in terms of user experience).
 This item is compliant with the EIRA ABB e-Signature Verification and Validation Service.

-Question To what extent does the digital public service provide data verification means for the data, information and knowledge delivered?
-The digital public service does not provide any data verification means for the data, information and knowledge delivered.
-The digital public service provides ad-hoc data verification means to give information about the origin and integrity of the data, information and knowledge delivered.
-The digital public service provides a custom 'electronic seal', to ensure the origin and integrity of the data, information and integrity of the data, information and knowledge delivered.
-The digital public service provides a custom 'electronic seal', to ensure the origin and integrity of the data, information and knowledge delivered.
-The digital public service provides a custom 'electronic seal', following a standard baseline profile, compatible to eIDAS, in order to ensure the origin and integrity of the data, information and knowledge delivered.
-The digital public service provides an open-source software Examples library for electronic signature creation and validation (e.g. CEF e-Signature / e-Seal building blocks) An 'electronic seal' means data in electronic form, which is attached to or logically associated with other data in electronic form to ensure the latter's origin and integrity.
-DSS (Digital Signature Services) is an open-source software library for electronic signature creation and validation.
+To what extent does the digital public service provide data verification means for the data, information and knowledge delivered?

+- The service does not provide any data verification means for the data, information and knowledge delivered - The service provides an unencrypted channel, and data, information and knowledge delivered is digitally signed, using an electronic certificate and a signature from a trusted authority - The service provides an encrypted connection, and data, information and knowledge delivered is digitally signed, using an electronic certificate and a signature from a trusted authority - The service provides an unencrypted channel, and data, information and knowledge delivered is digitally signed, using an electronic certificate and a signature from a trusted authority, while the user is authenticated and authorised to access and distribute the data between endpoints - The service provides an encrypted connection and data, information and knowledge delivered is digitally signed, using an electronic certificate and a signature from a trusted authority, while the user is authenticated and authorised to access and distribute the data between end points

+- Such verification means are not applicable or are not necessary (based on the scope of the service) - No answer

+- An 'electronic signature' means data in electronic form which is attached to or logically associated with other data in electronic form and which is used by the signatory to sign. - DSS (Digital Signature Services) is an open-source software library for electronic signature creation and validation.
 DSS supports the creation and verification of interoperable and secure electronic signatures in line with European legislation.
 In particular, DSS aims to follow the eIDAS Regulation and related standards closely.
-Question logic Next question

 D7.
 Name Accessibility Category Manifestation Weight 25% Question type Multiple choice (1 answer possible) Rationale This item assesses how easy it is for users with disabilities to access and consume the data, information and knowledge delivered by the digital public service.
 This item examines a technical behavioral interoperability manifestation of the digital public service delivering data, information and knowledge towards its end users (in terms of user experience).
 This item is compliant with the EIRA ABB Human Interface Question To what extent does the digital public service deliver data, information and knowledge in compliance with web accessibility specifications?
-The digital public service does not publish any data, information and knowledge in compliance with web accessibility specifications The digital public service publishes limited data, information and knowledge in compliance with some web accessibility specifications (e.g. alternative text linked to images) The digital public service publishes certain data, information and knowledge in line with most web accessibility specifications (e.g. documents, pdf files, alternative text linked to images, etc.) The digital public service publishes certain data, information and knowledge in compliance with all web accessibility specifications (e.g. documents, pdf files, alternative text linked to images, etc.) and there is continuous improvement in this amount.
-The digital public service delivers any data, information and knowledge in compliance with all web accessibility specifications (i.e. Web Content Accessibility superifications (i.e. Web Content Accessibility Guidelines (WCAG) 2.0 and 2.1), facilitating the accessibility of individuals with disabilities Certain datasets e.g. alternative text linked to images are ελαπριες Certain datasets e.g. alternative text linked to images are published in line with the web accessibility requirements Web Content Accessibility Guidelines 2.0 Datasets are published in line with the web accessibility requirements Web Content Accessibility Guidelines 2.0 and 2.1, facilitating the inclusion and accessibility for all types of people including users with disabilities Question logic Next question
+The service does not publish any data, information and knowledge in compliance with any web accessibility specifications The service publishes data, information and knowledge in compliance with custom proprietary guidelines for the accessibility of web content The service publishes data, information and knowledge in compliance with Web Content Accessibility Guidelines 2.0 (WCAG) Level A (basic features) The service publishes publishes data, information and knowledge in compliance with Web Content Accessibility Guidelines 2.0 (WCAG) Level AA (most frequently requested features)

+The service publishes publishes data, information and knowledge in compliance with Web Content Accessibility

+Guidelines 2.0 (WCAG) Level AAA (highest level of web accessibility)